rjesner/design-patterns/README.md

-# design-patterns
+# Design Patterns
-The design-patterns is a project to store examples of Java and C++ design patterns.
-Based on the examples of the book Java Design Patterns by Vaskaran Sarcar.
+Design Patterns is a project to store examples of Java and C++ design patterns, based on the examples of the book Java Design Patterns by Vaskaran Sarcar.

 ## Requisites